grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Format string

 {{% admonition type="note" %}}
-This transformation is available in Grafana 10.2+ and can be enabled using the `formatString` feature toggle.
+This transformation can be enabled using the `formatString` feature toggle.
 {{% /admonition %}}

 Use this transformation to format the output of a string field.
 You can format output in the following ways: